szymonPJO/SolderingStation-T12/README.md

 I intend to make update once at week at least.

-The soldering need only to make PID
+For main features the soldering need only to make calibration for PID and thermostat math.
+(I'll write more soon)

 ## License